 The flowering plant is native to the Mediterranean and belongs to the Lamiaceae family.

 Though often considered an herb, Lavandula angustifolia is an herbaceous perennial exhibiting a semi-woody growth habit.
+Not always considered as such, it serves well as ground cover plants.

 Its vibrant purple flowers will brighten up your garden in late spring all through to early summer.